Indian National Rally Championship

-Indian National Rally Championship (INRC) is a rallying series organised by the Federation of Motor Sports Clubs of India (FMSCI), which is the Governing Body or ASN of India recognised by FIA culminating with National Champion Driver and Co-Driver.
+Indian National Rally Championship (INRC) is a rallying National Championship in different classes with a series of rounds, organised under the aegis of the Federation of Motor Sports Clubs of India (FMSCI), which is the Governing Body or ASN of India recognised by FIA culminating with National Champion Driver and Co-Driver.
 The driver and co-drivers's championship are based on a point system.
-The championship first received its National Championship Title status in 1988.
-Karna Kadur is the reigning National champion.
-Supported by MRF Tyres, he drives for Arka Motorsports team in a Volkswagen Polo.
-The 2023 National Championship begins in Chennai from March 17 to 19 with the South India Rally (SIR) which also the first round of the APRC Asia Cup.
+The championship first received its National Championship title status in 1988.
+Karna Kadur and co-driver Musa Sherif became the 2024 National champions after winning the Overall title at Tumakuru on 15 December 2024.
+He drives for Team Arka Motorsports in a Volkswagen Polo R2 (FIA Rally4).
+The 2024 National Championship began in Chennai from 15 March 2024 with the South India Rally (SIR) which is also a round of the APRC Asia Cup.

 Rally formats

 Prior to the inception of INRC, Motor Rally in India was run on TSD (Time, Speed, and Distance) format.
-During 70's the TSD events ran into several states with distances covering several days and distances exceeded over 1000 km.
+During 70's and 80's the TSD events ran into several states with distances covering several days and distances exceeded over 1000 miles.

 TSD endurance format

 Up till 1988, the TSD format was modeled on endurance format with Popular Rally starting in Cochin would have a re-group in Coimbatore or Ooty, covering a few days and close to 1000 km.
-Same for South India Rally (Chennai), Karnataka 1000 (Bangalore), Scissors Action Rally (Coimbatore) all had routes cris-crossing into each other cities and covered two or more states.
+Same for South India Rally (Chennai), K1000 or Karnataka 1000 (Bangalore), Scissors Action Rally (Coimbatore) all had routes cris-crossing into each other cities and covered two or more states.
 Overnight re-grouping was done at different locations and a fresh starting order was issued in a re-group start.
 Routes were mostly dirt and off-road conditions as well as ghat sections.